shirazkn/shirazkn.github.io/content/posts/balls.md

 Thus, in $1$ dimension, the orange sphere has radius $0$.
 In $3$ dimensions it has radius $\sqrt 3 -1$.
 In $4$ dimensions it has radius... $1$?
 It's the same size as the spheres at the corners... and it touches the faces of the inner cube...

-7. In the $10^{th}$ dimension, the sphere in the middle sticks out of the green cube.
+7. In the $10^{th}$ dimension, the sphere in the middle sticks out of the outer (green) cube!

-Because the corners of the black box have moved far from the origin, so have the unit spheres we placed at them, making more room for the orange sphere to expand with the dimension.
+Because the corners of the cube have moved far from the origin, so have the unit spheres we placed at them, making more room for the orange sphere to expand with the dimension.

 <hr>